ESET Endpoint Encryption Server language selection

-As of Enterperise Server version 2.7.0, the Enterprise Server console user interface is avaiable in a number of different interface languages.
+As of ESET Endpoint Encryption (EEE) Server version 2.7.0, the EEE Server console user interface is avaiable in a number of different interface languages.
 This allows the console to be used more proficiently by non-English language readers.
-This feature is available regardless of the language of the operating system the Enterprise Server is installed upon or used from, and it does not affect the support of the existing language versions of the DESlock+ client.
+This feature is available regardless of the language of the operating system the EEE Server is installed upon or used from, and it does not affect the support of the existing language versions of the EEE client.

 The login box will allow the user to choose a language at login time.
 This list will default to the language requested by the web browser, if it is available.
 Selecting a different language will cause the page to reload to that language.
 The language can only be changed by logging out and back in again.